inria-muse/hostview-web/README.md

 # Hostview Web

-Hostview Web is [Sails](http://sailsjs.org/) app that provides the web frontend (user data visualization) for Hostview.
+Hostview Web is [Sails](http://sailsjs.org/) app that provides the web frontend (user data visualization) for Hostview study.
 In addition, it serves few REST API functions for the Hostview clients (software updates + public IP geolocation).

 ## Deployment